RochesterIndiesAnonymous/Ironstag/README.md

 - Conquer the world
 - Update [author info](https://help.github.com/articles/changing-author-info) with the correct github profiles (where applicable)

+## Available Platforms
+- Windows
+- MacOS Monterey (Intel)

-## How to dowload a prebuilt version of this application
+## How to dowload the latest version of this application

 Its available on github release page